effozen/eslint-plugin-fsd-lint/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.<br/>
 See the [LICENSE](LICENSE.md) file for details.

 <br/>